juju-solutions/tupperware/reactive-charming-details.md

 ## States

-States can be though of as persistent events.
+States can be thought of as persistent events.
 The code using the reactive framework can set and remove states.
 Other code known as handlers can use the boolean logic to run when the state or combination of states is correct.
 States may be useful to other layers so it is very important to document in the